Felony (album)

 Felony is the third studio album by American metalcore group Emmure under the Victory Records label.
 It was released on August 18, 2009.
 The album debuted at #60 on the Billboard Top 200 selling roughly 8,000 copies in its first week.
 Felony is also the first album to feature new members Mike Mulholland on guitar and Mike Kaabe on drums, replacing founding members Ben and Joe Lionetti, respectively.

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".